falkosch/edu.schwabe.raytracer/README.md

 ## System Overview

-The application is curently parted into three sub projects representing, each representing one of the three layers/components/parts:
+The application is currently parted into three subprojects representing, each representing one of the three layers/components/parts:

 * _vectorization_ is a static library for the fundamental support for SSE/AVX accelerated FP computations.

 * _raytracing_ is a static library of the core of the raytracer backend.
-Here you will find the scene management, partitioning of the scene and its objects and the actual raytracer kernel, which is currently implementd as a Whitted-raytracer.
+Here you will find the scene management, partitioning of the scene and its objects and the actual raytracer kernel, which is implemented as a Whitted-raytracer.

 * _raytracerui_ contains the simple frontend and a basic setup of different scenes.